elixirschool/elixirschool/lessons/advanced/concurrency.md

 ### Process Monitoring

-What if don't want to link two processes but still be kept informed?
+What if we don't want to link two processes but still be kept informed?
 For that we can use process monitoring with `spawn_monitor`.
 When we monitor a process we get a message if the process crashes without our current process crashing or needing to explicitly trap exits.

 ```elixir
 defmodule Example do